Akchio/Avali-OS/README.md

 Welcome to the official Avali-OS repository!

-Avali-OS is an experimental operating system based on Arch Linux.
+Avali-OS is an experimental operating system based on Arch Linux, themed around the Avali species and its fandom.
 Please note that Avali-OS is currently in a very early development stage (pre-alpha), and is intended for testing, educational, or development purposes only.

 ---